schollz/_core/docs/content/effects/bitcrush.md

 icon = 'wave-square'
 +++

-The Bitcrush effect aggressively degrades audio fidelity by reducing bit depth to 2 bits and sampling frequency to 4 kHz, mimicking the characteristics of early digital audio gear.
+The Bitcrush effect aggressively degrades audio fidelity by reducing the bit depth to 2 bits and sampling frequency to 4 kHz.
+This mimics the characteristics of early digital audio gear.